Testady/KernelSU/docs/README-en.md

 - The file in the “kernel” directory is [GPL-2.0-only](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 - All other parts except the “kernel” directory are [GPL-3.0 or later](https://www.gnu.org/licenses/gpl-3.0.html).

+## Sponsorship list
+- [Ktouls](https://github.com/Ktouls) Thanks so much for bringing me support!

+How the above list does not have your name, I will keep you updated, thanks again for your support!

 ## Contributions

 - [KernelSU](https://github.com/tiann/KernelSU): original project